A. Significant Accounting Policies:

 Measured at amortised cost:

-Financial assets that are held within a business model whose objective is to hold financial assets in order to collect contractual cash flows that are solely payments of principal and interest, are subsequently measured at amortised cost using the Effective Interest Rate (EIR) method less impairment, if any.
-The amortization of EIR and loss arising from impairment, if any is recognised in the Statement of Profit and Loss.
+Financial assets that are held within a business model whose objective is to hold financial assets in order to collect contractual cash flows that are solely payments of principal and interest, are subsequently measured at amortised cost using the Effective Interest Rate (EIR) method less

 Measured at fair value through Other Comprehensive Income (FVOCI):

 Financial assets that are held within a business model whose objective is achieved by both, selling financial assets and collecting contractual cash flows that are solely payments of principal and interest, are subsequently measured at fair value through Other Comprehensive Income.
-Fair value movements are recognised in the OCI.
-Interest income measured using the EIR method and impairment losses, if any are recognised in the Statement of Profit and Loss.
+Fair value movements are recognized in the OCI.
+Interest income measured using the EIR method and impairment losses, if any are recognized in the Statement of Profit and Loss.
 On de-recognition, cumulative gain / (loss) previously recognized in OCI is reclassified from the equity to other income in the Statement of Profit and Loss.

-Measured at Fair Value Through Profit or Loss: (FVTPL)
+Measured at Fair Value through Profit or Loss: (FVTPL)

 A financial asset not classified as either amortised cost or FVOCI, is classified as FTVPL.
 Such financial assets are measured at fair value with all changes in fair value, including interest income and dividend income if any, recognised as other income in the Statement of Profit and Loss.

-Equity Instruments:
+Equity instruments:

-The Company subsequently measures all investments in equity instruments other than subsidiary Companies, associate company and joint venture company at fair value.
+The Company subsequently measures all investments in equity instruments other than subsidiary companies, associate company and joint venture Company at fair value.
 The Management of the Company has elected to present fair value gains and losses on such equity investments in Other Comprehensive Income, and there is no subsequent reclassification of these fair value gains and losses to the Statement of Profit and Loss.
 Dividends from such investments continue to be recognised in profit or loss as other income when the right to receive payment is established.

-Investments in Subsidiary Companies, Associate Companies and Joint Venture Companies:
+Investments in Subsidiary Companies, Associate Companies and Joint Venture companies:

-Impairment of Financial Assets:
+Impairment of financial assets:

 In accordance with Ind AS 109, the Company applies Expected Credit Loss (ECL) model for measurement and recognition of impairment loss on the following financial assets and credit risk exposure:

-i) financial assets that are debt instruments, and are measured at amortized cost e.g., loans, debt securities, deposits, and bank balance.
+i) Financial assets that are debt instruments, and are measured at amortized cost e.g., loans, debt securities, deposits, and bank balance.

-The Company follows 'simplified approach' for recognition of impairment loss allowance on trade receivables which do not contain a significant financing component.
+The Company follows ‘simplified approach’ for recognition of impairment loss allowance on trade receivables which do not contain a significant financing component'.
 The application of simplified approach does not require the Company to track changes in credit risk.
 Rather, it recognizes impairment loss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.

 De-recognition:

-A financial asset is de-recognized only when the Company
+A financial asset is de-recognized only w'hen the Company

 i) has transferred the rights to receive cash flows from the financial asset or